pingcap/docs/br/backup-and-restore-faq.md

 For example, you might encounter the `Code: 22(invalid argument)` error when backing up data to the network disk built by `samba`.

-## Where are the files backed up by BR stored when I use `local` storage?
+## Where are the backed up files stored when I use `local` storage?

 When you use `local` storage, `backupmeta` is generated on the node where BR is running, and backup files are generated on the Leader nodes of each Region.

 ## How about the size of the backup data?
 Are there replicas of the backup?

 During data backup, backup files are generated on the Leader nodes of each Region.
-Therefore, the size of the backup is equal to the data size, with no redundant replicas.
+The size of the backup is equal to the data size, with no redundant replicas.
 Therefore, the total data size is approximately the total number of TiKV data divided by the number of replicas.

 However, if you want to restore data locally, the number of replicas is equal to that of the TiKV nodes, because each TiKV must have access to all backup files.